Get started with the BillPro API

 Create data objects

-When you make a request to create or update an entity, using aPUT or POST command, you can send data as FormData or in JSON object format.
+When you make a request to create or update an entity, using aPUT or POST command, you can send data as FormData or JSON object format.

 For example, to create a customer, you could send an object such as this one (but in this example, the phone number is invalid for the country code).
 For full details of the data objects, please see the API reference documentation.